-In the common language, a secret can be any sensitive data that we want to keep private.
+In everyday language, a secret can be any sensitive data that we want to keep private.
 When discussing secrets in the context of software development, secrets generally refer to digital authentication credentials that grant access to systems or data.
 These are most commonly API keys, usernames and passwords, or security certificates.

 Secrets exist in the context of applications that are no longer standalone monoliths.
 Applications nowadays rely on thousands of independent building blocks: cloud infrastructure, databases, SaaS components such as Stripe, Slack, HubSpot…